JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1979_09.md

 As URANTIA Societies, they may serve under our banner of the Concentric-Circles Symbol as readily identifiable bearers of truth to Mankind.
 These URANTIA Societies as constituent parts of URANTIA Brotherhood will serve as lighthouses of truth giving light and direction to a world languishing in spiritual darkness and suffering racial and governmental disarray.

 Let us follow the broad outlines of the function of the Adamic regime.
-Let us not disappoint our planetary Father and Mother who suffered the degradation of reduction to human status, but who now, as two of the Four and Twenty Counselors, stand as watchful sentinels anxiously waiting to see how successfully and efficently our human URANTLA Brotherhood will co-operate with the Planetary Government in compensating for the aborted Adamic Mission to Mankind.
+Let us not disappoint our planetary Father and Mother who suffered the degradation of reduction to human status, but who now, as two of the Four and Twenty Counselors, stand as watchful sentinels anxiously waiting to see how successfully and efficently our human URANTIA Brotherhood will co-operate with the Planetary Government in compensating for the aborted Adamic Mission to Mankind.
 URANTIA Brotherhood cannot hope to fulfill all of the responsibilities of the Adamic bestowal, but it can mightily assist in compensating for the loss of the Adamic regime.

 But let us take caution in carrying out our spiritual mission.
 Let us let others know that we do not pretend to be the Spiritual Brotherhood of Mankind, though we hope to participate in the realization of that Spiritual Brotherhood.
-Furthermore, we can avoid the deviltry which comes with considering ourselves a chosen people, remembering that The URANTlA Book tells us on page 1488 that "There is no such thing as a 'chosen people,'" And, further:
+Furthermore, we can avoid the deviltry which comes with considering ourselves a chosen people, remembering that The URANTIA Book tells us on page 1488 that "There is no such thing as a 'chosen people,'" And, further:

 "A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism.
 Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment."
 (2082.8)